junxit/us-congress-bills-114/metadata.md

 - 2015-06-09 — Introduced in House
 - 2015-06-09 — Introduced in House
 - 2015-06-09 — Referred to the House Committee on Veterans' Affairs.
+- 2015-06-30 — Referred to the Subcommittee on Health.
+- 2015-12-08 — Committee on Veterans' Affairs discharged. (consideration: CR H9063)
+- 2015-12-08 — Committee on Veterans' Affairs discharged.(consideration: CR H9063)
+- 2015-12-08 — Considered by unanimous consent. (consideration: CR H9063)
+- 2015-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-08 — Mr. Miller (FL) asked unanimous consent to discharge from committee and consider. (consideration: CR H9063)
+- 2015-12-08 — On passage Passed without objection. (text: CR H9063)
+- 2015-12-08 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9063)